Medical Malpractice Lawyers

 Common Examples of Medical Malpractice

-Gordon & Partners's medical malpractice lawyers are prepared to represent clients in a variety of medical negligence cases throughout the state.
+The legal experts at Gordon & Partners are prepared to represent clients in a variety of medical negligence cases throughout the state.

 Failure to Obtain Patient Information

 One of the most important parts of treatment is obtaining information from the patient.
 When doctors do not obtain all the necessary information, they can put their patients at risk of serious harm.
 Examples of this form of negligence include failing to: